RedisLabs/redislabs-docs/content/rs/databases/migrate-to-active-active.md

 ---
-Title: Migrate a Database to Active-Active
+Title: Migrate a database to Active-Active
+linktitle: Migrate to Active-Active
 description:
 weight: $weight
 alwaysopen: false